-LSSP coach team teaching with ALL teaching staff across the year within a range of different areas Consistency of subject monitoring thoroughly and across all year groups to inform constructive feedback for staff members.
-N/A implement a new scheme for 2023- 24 academic year to continue to help and support staff.
-Work alongside the LSSP to find a scheme that works best for PE for upcoming year Identify a scheme that will support the staff in school with PE planning and delivery of lesson £1375 improve confidence in staff with in September 2023.
-PE team to work alongside staff and SLT to ensure planning is of a high standard and school is using the resources to support PE planning.
-Key indicator 4: Broader experience o f a range of sports and activities offe ered to all pupils Percentage of total allocation: Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+LSSP coach team teaching with ALL teaching staff across the year within a range of different areas Consistency of subject monitoring thoroughly and across all year groups to inform constructive feedback for staff members. implement a new scheme for 2023- 24 academic year to continue to help and support staff.
+Work alongside the LSSP to find a scheme that works best for PE for upcoming year Identify a scheme that will support the staff in school with PE planning and delivery of lesson As a school we have subscribed to the Getset4pe scheme to use in the next 3 years.
+This has been trialled and as a result been chosen to help develop the planning of PE and improve confidence in staff with teaching of PE. in September 2023.
+PE team to work alongside staff and SLT Key indicator 4: Broader experience o f a range of sports and activities offe ered to all pupils Percentage of total allocation: Intent Implementation Impact IIICEIIC Implementation IIIIpact XX 1 10 1 111 1 3.6.1 P 11 - Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?
-Sustainability and suggested next steps: To provide ALL children with a range of opportunities to compete within and experience a range of different activities Continue to build on the range of activities offered to the children to take part in whether it is to compete against other schools or provide a Included within LSSP membership compete across 27 different Continue to enter a range of competitions and offer a range of different intra school competitions within school le.g.
-Liverbool Harriers, LSSP, Food 4 Included within equipment costs also had the opportunity to increase their activity levels.
-Offer all children experiences within intra school competitions, lunch time clubs and after school clubs to compete against each other £2,017.50 Top up swimming sessions for year 6 children who did not meet 25m in year 5 last year Identify the children who cannot swim 25m, however, made good progress in year 5 swimming last year, and target them to achieve their 25m through top up sessions in Y6 £292.50 achieving their 25m last year but didn't quite get there.
+Sustainability and suggested next steps:

+expertise in a wide range of sports. e.g. Liverpool Harriers, LSSP, Food 4 Thought, Liverpool in the Community Included within equipment costs also had the opportunity to increase their activity levels.
+Offer all children experiences within intra school competitions, lunch time clubs and after school clubs to compete against each other £2,017.50 Top up swimming sessions for year 6 children who did not meet 25m in year 5 last year Identify the children who cannot swim 25m, however, made good progress in year 5 swimming last year, and target them to achieve their 25m through top up sessions in Y6 £292.50 year 6 who were close to achieving their 25m last year but didn't quite get there.
 These 9 Continue to access this programme next year with more children identified to increase number of children achieving the 25m.